A guide to the memoir

 Trouble downloading?
 Contact email@example.com

 Chris Gabbard’s first child, a boy, was born in 1999 with significant impairments.
-The most serious of his diagnoses was hypoxic ischemic encephalopathy (H.I.E.) due to a lack of blood and oxygen before or during his delivery, causing severe brain damage.
+The most serious of his diagnoses was hypoxic ischemic encephalopathy (H.I.E.) due to a lack of blood and oxygen before and/or during his delivery, causing severe brain damage.
 He and his wife Ilene named the new arrival August, which means “esteemed” or “venerable.”